BrownieO/conlang-notes/Lexavelo/index.md

 - Past: prepend the word "var"

 ## Vocabulary
-There's no official vocabulary yet.
-Still, the creator has experimented with around 2000 unique words.
-The vocabulary will be drawn from "Romance languages, Greek, Dutch, Swedish, and few Czech, and a bit Arabic, and etc.
+Words come mostly from Europe and are modified to taste.
+Source languages include "Romance languages, Greek, Dutch, Swedish, and few Czech, and a bit Arabic, and etc."